 When replacing potatoes with a low-starch veggie, it sometimes help to partially cook the veggie first.
 And then, you can bake the low-starch veggie in the au gratin pan.

-But before I show you the exact steps for the recipe, I’d like to talk (type) briefly about why I love cooking with this specific veggie.
+But before getting into the recipe, I want to tell you why I love cooking with this specific veggie.

 If you’re following a ketogenic lifestyle, it’s definitely one of the best low-carb veggies for a keto diet.
 So without further ado, let’s get cooking….

-If you want to feed your hungry family (like my wrestling coach husband and three kids each of which have voracious appetites) or a dinner party of 8, here’s what you’ll need:
+If you want to feed your hungry family or a dinner party of 8, here’s what you’ll need:

 - 2 tablespoons of butter or ghee (clarified butter)